 On April 16, 2003, the Emergency Wartime Supplemental Appropriations Act was signed into legislation.
-The act includes a \$2.3 billion onetime cash payment which will be allocated to air carriers based on each carrier's share of security fees remitted and carrier fees paid to the Transportation Security Administration since its inception in February 2002.
-In May 2003, we received our share of the grant in the amount of \$71.4 million.
+The act includes a \$2.3 billion one-time cash payment which was allocated to air carriers based on each carrier's share of security fees remitted and carrier fees paid to the Transportation Security Administration (TSA) since its inception in February 2002.
+Additionally, passenger security fees will not be imposed by TSA during the period July 1, 2003 through September 30, 2003.
+In May 2003, we received our share of the grant in the amount of \$71.4 million (\$52.8 million for Alaska and \$18.6 million for Horizon).